What is Home Sharing?

 Short Breaks

 Home Sharing Short Breaks arrangements are based on the Home Sharing family’s availability around work and other caring commitments, as this is not generally the Home Sharing family’s primary role.
-Under this arrangment host families usually provide support to one or two guests separately for one or two night per month
+Under this arrangement host families usually provide support for one or two night per month

 Contract Family